Officer struck in hit-and-run crash, police say

 Suffolk officer struck in hit-and-run crash, police say

-A Suffolk County police officer was struck by a vehicle Friday night in a hit-and-run crash in Brentwood that led to a police pursuit, authorities said.
+A Suffolk County police officer was struck by a car Friday night in a hit-and-run crash in Brentwood that led to a police pursuit, authorities said.

-The patrol officer suffered nonlife-threatening injuries and was treated at Southside Hospital in Bay Shore, police said in a news release.
+The patrol officer, a 16-year veteran of the department, suffered nonlife-threatening injuries and was treated at Southside Hospital in Bay Shore and released, police said in a news release.

-The officer was on foot as he responded to a call in front of 147 Peterson St. in Brentwood around 11:15 p.m., police said.
-He was hit by a dark-colored vehicle and the driver fled the scene.
+The officer was on foot in front of 147 Peterson St. in Brentwood as he responded to a callregarding a suspicious vehicle around 11:15 p.m., police said.
+He was hit by a dark-colored sedan with out-of-state license plates and the driver fled the scene.

+Police are investigating if the suspicious vehicle is the same car that struck the officer or a different one.

 A police pursuit began but no one was caught.
 The vehicle was last seen traveling north on Route 111, according to the release.